jneilliii/OctoPrint-YouTubeLive/README.md

 # OctoPrint-STLViewer

 **Overview:** A simple stl viewer tab for OctoPrint.
 Currently a work in progress and simple skeleton.
 Based on the Javascript STL Viewer located [here](https://code.google.com/p/jsc3d/).
+Currently tested with Octoprint running on Raspberry Pi and Google Chrome.

 ## Setup

-Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) or manually using this URL:
+manually using pip and this URL:

     https://github.com/jneilliii/OctoPrint-STLViewer/archive/master.zip